isel-sw-projects/2025-non-blocking-PSSR-benchmark/docs/article/00-REVIEWS/review01.md

 ---

-- DONE: Added a results section for memory and cpu utilization, analysis.
+- DONE: Added a results section for memory and cpu utilization analysis with VisualVM profiler.
 - TO DO: Check if the contents seem relevant and if the analysis is correct.

 1. Discuss: do **virtual threads genuinely reduce memory overhead** for